-These cheesy cauliflower tots are quickly mixed in your food processor and then baked in the oven until golden brown.
+These cheesy cauliflower bites are quickly mixed in your food processor and baked until golden brown.
+It's a delicious snack you can feel good about enjoying.

-I started making these tasty tots after my cheesy broccoli tots were such a hit.
-It occurred to me that I should make a version with cauliflower.
-So I did, and I think these are actually better than the broccoli ones.
+These cauliflower bites make a wonderful alternative to tater tots.
+I started making them after my broccoli bites became a hit.
+It occurred to me I could make a version with cauliflower.
+So I did, and I think these are even better than the broccoli ones, because cauliflower is milder and very similar to potatoes when cooked (as demonstrated by this cauliflower potato salad).

 Ingredients

-- Shredded cheddar: I like to use sharp cheddar for its great flavor.
+- Shredded cheese: I use sharp cheddar.

 Instructions